spacetimeengineer/mupy/README.md

 ## Note from the developer

-### powerful but rudimetry
 mupy is more powerful than you think, certainly more than you would believe.
 The package has grown too large for a single developer to responsibly maintain and the time has come for community to make judgements since we are at a good stopping point. mupy works well, perhaps too well and it finally meets all requirements from my perspective.
 I just need users and feedback before I can build it up more.
 I will be employing mupy from this point fourth and I will dedicate my use-case to my own projects.

-### battle tested
-mupy is a conglomeration of scripts that were rewritten many times over and organized and coordinated into a functiong system.
-I have been developing it for years but utilizing it and employing it in my tool-set has been a very new exerience for me.
-More accuratly mupy was community-grade implementation of the tools I had been developing for my own R&D operation.

-### on 3D printers
-mupy was not specificly built for 3D printers but it was battle-tested using 3D printers.
-Weather it be Woodworking, casting, CNC or soome other manufacturing process, mupy does not care because it is abstracted away from the manufacturing process itself.
-It is merely a utility for supplying your desings to be manufactured.
-There are some things however about mupy that screams "Buy a 3D printer!"

-If you look at the cost/quantity curve for 3D printers vs other manufacturing methods you willnotice that 3D printers prestent a flat curve.
-- 3D printers are getting better.
-- 3D printers can be more compadible withmupy because small tweaks to the geometry of the part is trivial.
-- It is a misconception that 3D printers are not worthy canidates for scale grade manufacturing its just that we have to not compare them to manufacturing systems which limit.

-### mupy caveats
-The mupy-core package is not without issues or inefficiencies and to make an analogy regarding the circumstance, try to imagine the mu technology as a recipe and mupy as the cuisine implementation of the recipe one prepares but with using suboptimal or subsitution ingredients.
-Obviously this is not ideal but it works!
-Here are three glaring issues you should be aware of.
-They are more difficult to solve than you would probally realize.

-- mupy is a package however an enviornment will be needed to utilize it; openscad will need to be installed (VSCode is also reccomended)
-- Stable on linux Only ; linux file systems are leveraged heavily.
-It doesnt yet work on Docker, Windows or MacOS.
-All are trivial fixes but take time and consideration to solve.
-The plan is to get everything working eventually but it has been lowered on priority level.
-- OpenScad is a fantastic technology to which mupy relies heavily on but it's 3D graphical user interface enviornments can not be called from python as objects.
-These enviornments are essential to make mupy "fun".
-Additionally these modules are tightly coupled to the integrated development enviornment which supports the openscad language.
-For this reason mupy essentially writes openscad code and one could simply open the code with the openscad IDE one generated.
-Currently this is the standard protocol.
-- mupy is a complex library.
-It is almost it's own language.
-Writing with it may not be so easy.
-It's perfect for me, but that me.

-I offer zero apologies for this reality.
-If you need features build them yourself.

-### education, manufacturing & commerce
-I have been concerned about the state of the world economy, education and manufacturing for some time.
-I wont get into the details regarding my personal feelings but these thoughts eventually became goals as the questions changed.
-I began to realize that I needed to develop a super-utility which would provide free infinite resources to the individual so that they could cultivate innovative power from a small space and little education.
-I wanted these individuals who struggle to compete with larger companies to have more power.
-I also want companies to earn thier money more honorably by facing real competition.
-I am no enemy of large companies becasue I offer them the same deal but I am also trying to change the dynamic.
-I want to connect, compete and coorperate with people of all industries.

-### so many parts
-mupy's system-code technology allows users to programmatically call and build hardware from a

-### mupy is a proposal, mupy is a gift
-mupy is a tool which reflects how I would do things if I were in charge.
-What would I do?
-I would give the broader community the tools to build things powerful cool.
-I want to build spacecraftand cities in space.
-This is exactly how I would do it.
-Atleast I built it before talking about it.

 ## Overview